 Another brand name you’ve probably heard out and about the paddocks is Bush Hog.
 Their beefy Estate series model with 52″ deck and 20HP will set you back anything from $6,300 depending on your dealer.
 With roll-over protection as standard, its certainly punching higher than some of the other entry-level offerings from other brands.

 Another refreshing contender in the colours race is Dixon, boasting their trademark blue machines.
 With over 15 models in their arsenal, Dixon are offering a range of mowers to suit residential, commercial and intermediate users.
-Starting their lineup with the Speed ZTR30, Dixon have perhaps cornered the compact market with one of the smallest z-turns available.
-A punchy little 16.5HP engine is more than enough to power this little 30″ decked mini-beast, and its manoeuvrability is definitely front-of-mind in its inception.
+Starting their lineup with the Speed ZTR30, Dixon have perhaps cornered the compact market with one of the smallest zero turns available.
+A punchy little 16.5HP engine is more than enough to power this little 30″ decked mini-beast, and its manoeuverability is definitely front-of-mind in its inception.

 *all prices are based on the best information available at the time of publication and are subject to change without notice.